Alexander Zverev is one of the most successful players outside of the ‘Big Four' and has four ATP Masters 1000 titles to his name.

 Head markets the Gravity Pro as a frame that brings optimal comfort, stability and control to the court, and those attributes suit Zverev's solid, heavy-hitting baseline game.

-Yes, you can; Zverev's racquet is identical to the Head Gravity Pro that is readily available online and at your local tennis store if you're lucky enough to have one.
+Yes, you can; Zverev's racket is identical to the Head Gravity Pro that is readily available online and at your local tennis store if you're lucky enough to have one.

-The frame's specs are below, and while slightly lighter than Zverev's match racquet, with some light customisation work, you will be able to match his exact specification.
+The frame's specs are below, and while slightly lighter than Zverev's match racket, with some light customisation work, you will be able to match his exact specification.